We can change our climate for the better by adapting the way we farm and eat.

 We must act quickly to protect the planet’s future.

 We’re advocating to eat less – but better – meat, to stop the need for intensive systems and to slow down the effects of climate change.

 Currently, meat consumption accounts for nearly a fifth of all greenhouse gas emissions.
 Intensive livestock production is a major reason why.
 It:

 • Contributes to the nitrous oxide and methane in our atmosphere

 • Drives deforestation, releasing vast amounts of CO2

-This doesn’t have to be the case, and eating meat doesn’t have to hurt the planet!
+Eating meat doesn’t have to hurt the planet.
 In fact, grass-fed livestock, like organic, can have benefits to the climate and nature.

 Synthetic nitrogen fertilisers, that are used widely in farming, have contributed to an increase in the nitrogen on our planet and nitrous oxide in our atmosphere – a long-lived and potent greenhouse gas.

 In Europe, more than half of all the reactive nitrogen that comes from humans stems from synthetic nitrogen fertilisers.
 Recent research into nitrous oxide emissions, which these fertilisers add to, suggests that its impact on the climate may be double what was previously assumed.